The Ant Farm

 Two years ago I asked 100 people to censor their own nude image.
 One year ago I had 70 people connect themselves with a single red rope.
 Most recently, I asked 100 people to populate the Ant Farm.

-When finished, the Ant Farm will represent a structure 30 feet high and 40 feet wide.
-It will be made of 100 rectangular boxes, divided roughly 50/50 between horizontal and vertical.
+If the Ant Farm was printed full-size, it would present a structure 30 feet high and 40 feet wide.
+It is made of 100 rectangular boxes, divided roughly 50/50 between horizontal and vertical.
 In each box is a single person.
 Some appear to be isolated from everyone else; some chose to acknowledge or interact with their neighbors.
 The exact pose was up to that person and affects the overall mood and tone of the finished piece.
-Who knows, when it’s all done I may decide that the name Ant Farm is no longer valid and call it something completely different.